codeoverflow-org/chatoverflow-wiki/services/TipeeeStream.md

     @Override
     public void setup() {
-        //register the subscription event handler that reacts on subscriptions twitchIn.get().registerChatMessageReceiveEventHandler(new SubHandler());
+        // register the subscription event handler that reacts on subscriptions tipeeeIn.get().registerSubscriptionEventHandler(new SubHandler());
     }

     @Override